morassman/atom-commander/README.md

 ![Screenshot](https://github.com/morassman/atom-commander/blob/master/resources/quick_menu_2.png?raw=true)

 When the menu is closed and opened again it will start on the root menu.

+### Available Menus
+- Select
+  - All : Select everything.
+  - None : Deselect everything.
+- Go
+  - Root : Go to the root folder in the focused pane.
+  - Home : Go to your user folder in the focused pane.
+- View
+  - Mirror : Show the same folder in the other pane as the focused one.
+  - Swap : Swap the two folders.
+- Compare
+  - Folders : Select the differences between the two folders.

 ## Next Up
 - Load directories asynchronously.